cloudpilot-emu/cloudpilot-emu/web/embedded/doc/README.md

 Please note that you still need to serve the web assembly binaries and worker files next to your application in order to actually run the emulator and get OS5 support.
-You can either download it separately (see above) or find it in the `dist` folder of said package and copy it from there.
+You can either download these separately (see above) or copy them from the `dist` folder of the NPM package.

 # Usage